shelbycopelandjr/osTicket-post/README.md

 <a href="https://imgur.com/sXapVmR"><img src="https://i.imgur.com/sXapVmR.png" title="source: imgur.com" /></a>
 </p>
 Then You're in the AGENT panel and clicking this link will SEND YOU to the ADMIN panel.

+To help, I try to emphasize whether I'm talking about the Agent *PANEL*, Agents *TAB*, or Agents *SECTION*.
 <br/>